Module 01: Bonjour!

 The French also use the definite article with verbs of preference, such as aimer, préférer, détester.
 Once again, English omits the article in such general statements.
 For example:

-Tex adore les croissants.
-Tex loves croissants.
+Sam adore les croissants.
+Sam loves croissants.

-Joe-Bob préfère les doughnuts.
-Joe-Bob prefers doughnuts.
+Caleb préfère les doughnuts.
+Caleb prefers doughnuts.

 Edouard apprécie la bonne cuisine française.
 Edouard appreciates good French cuisine.